-You may drink colourless liquids starting 10am after swallowing the Capsule.
+You may drink colourless liquids starting after swallowing the Capsule.
 You may have a light snack after 12pm.
+The data recorder and belt may be removed at 9pm and placed in bag to return following morning.

-Return to my Office at 4pm to have the Sensor Belt and Data Recorder removed.
+Return to my office the following morning leave Sensor Belt and Data Recorder with reception staff.
 The Data will be downloaded.
-A report will be available within 7 working days
+A report will be available from your referring doctor within 10 working days